matter-labs/zksync-lite-docs/docs/README.md

   details: Bitcoin is Twitter for your bank account.
 Millions will only be onboarded when their privacy is guaranteed.
 - title: Meeting UX expectations.
   details: In the age of convenience, users are pampered.
 They want everything, now.
 Embrace it or lose them.
-footer: Apache and MIT Licensed
+footer: Made with ❤️ by Matter Labs
 ---